RacmanT/BusinessCardWallet/README.md

 The application has the following functionalities:

 - [x] make an account keep you credentials secure using Firebase Authentication
-- [x] sync your data accross every device using Firebase Firestore
+- [x] sync your data across every device using Firebase Firestore
 - [x] allows you to decode others Business Card using a QR code scanner
 - [x] allows you to send you Business card as an QR code image
 - [x] allows you to read a Business card from a image containing an QR code